 Teaching World War 2 to kids and middle school students presents a unique challenge.
 I have found that using a variety of books in my classroom makes teaching about World War 2 more meaningful as I teach my 5th graders.
 The list below includes books that are appropriate for elementary students and middle school students.
 They not only provide historical context, but they help students develop empathy as they learn about World War 2 in the classroom.

-I have taught about World War 2 in my 5th-grade classroom for 15 years now and have discovered some amazing books throughout the years.
+I have taught about World War 2 in my 5th-grade classroom for over 16 years now and have discovered some amazing books throughout the years.
 Read below for some of my recommendations:

 This post contains affiliate links.
 If you purchase through these links, I receive a small commission at no extra cost to you.

 Remember Not to Forget: A Memory of the Holocaust by Norman H. Finkelstein